Mute (MUTE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mute Historical Price

-According to the latest data gathered on Mute live price page, the current price of Mute is 0.01279382USD.
-The circulating supply of Mute(MUTE) is 40.00M MUTE , giving it a market capitalization of $511.75K.
+According to the latest data gathered on Mute live price page, the current price of Mute is 0.01396764USD.
+The circulating supply of Mute(MUTE) is 40.00M MUTE , giving it a market capitalization of $558.68K.

 The Mute Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MUTE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.